-Sometimes people share with me heartbreaking incidents of how they lost their loved one.
-There are those who lost their son or daughter, a sibling, or a parent untimely or unexpectedly.
+Sometimes people share with me heartbreaking incidents of how they lost their loved ones.
+There are those who lost their son or daughter, a sibling, or a parent, untimely or unexpectedly.
 Many a time, it is so gut-wrenching that even as an objective listener my eyes well up.
-The shock, the trauma, the pain is unbearable for them, almost like it would never heal.
-They ask me what can they do to get over the pain.
+The shock, the trauma, the pain is unbearable for them, almost like they would never heal.
+They ask me what they can do to get over the pain.
 Let me share with you how I see it.

 We may get the time to prepare ourselves if the loved one is terminally ill but it still doesn’t mean we have come to terms with it.
 The one who is gone is gone, the ones left behind face the greatest challenge, greater than the death itself.

-While on the topic of death and bereavement, I could quote you from Bhagavad Gita, from Bible, from Buddhist texts and the rest but I do not wish to offer you consolation, it is not my aim to introduce you to some philosophy.
+While on the topic of death and bereavement, I could quote from the Bhagavad Gita, the Bible, or from Buddhist texts and the rest but I do not wish to offer you consolation, it is not my aim to introduce you to some philosophy.
 Instead, I just wish to share my own thoughts.

 When you lose someone to a terminal illness or someone who battled for life for a long period before they passed away, the shock and denial is not any less, it is just of a different type.
 Either way, it is traumatic.
 Imagine losing a limb, no matter how dexterous or perfect the artificial limb, it can never match the original.
 The void created by the loss of a loved one can only ever be partially, imperfectly filled.